All About Your Aid Offer

 Factors that can impact cost and/or aid eligibility may include, but are not limited to:

-Monitor your Financial Aid Information through your WVU Portal for up-to-date information on your estimated cost aid aid.
+Monitor your Financial Aid Information through your WVU Portal for up-to-date information on your estimated cost and aid.

 It depends.
 Different aid types have different enrollment requirements that must be met before aid can disburse as payment for the semester.
 There are regulations that determine if the courses students take can count toward their enrollment standards for Title IV federal aid and WV state aid eligibility and disbursement.
 Courses must be required for a student's degree completion - for the program in which they are actively admitted and degree-seeking - in order for those courses to count toward their enrollment requirements for Title IV federal aid and WV state aid.
 For more information about these enrollment requirements, visit our Enrollment Standards and CPoS webpage.

-For most students (except for a few select graduate programs), the estimated cost of attendance is based on anticipated full-time enrollment in degree-pursuant coursework (at least twelve credit hours for undergraduates or nine credit hours for graduates).
+For most students (except for a few select graduate programs), the estimated cost of attendance is based on anticipated full-time enrollment in degree-pursuant coursework.
 Should you not enroll full-time, your cost of attendance and aid may be reduced accordingly to reflect your cost and aid eligibility for your actual enrollment.

 Video on Borrowing Responsibly